sysgears/grain/docs/latest.markdown

   - `bytes` - byte contents of resource file

 `page` variable is just a Groovy map.
-You can add keys to this map in the page code or make other changes, but these changes will be only visible to the page itself, they will not be visible to other pages.
+You can add keys to this map in the page code or make other changes, but these changes are only visible to the page itself, they will not be visible to other pages.

 ####Site variable